adsc-hls/fcuda-backend/fcuda-bus/README.md

 the coefficients of the respective models.
 The script thereby loads the template **_dse.cpp.jinja** to inject all the coefficents into it to generate the CPP file **dse.cpp**.
 This file then gets compiled and executed.
-It performs exhaustive or binary search on myriads of possible system configurations based on the constructed model to find the optimum system configuration.
+It performs exhaustive or binary search on many possible system configurations based on the constructed model to find the optimum system configuration.
+Specifically, a system configuration includes core configuration, such as the degree of unrolling, the degree of memory partitioning as well as number of cores per tile and number of tiles.

 ##References